jvbonin/yeoman-generator-dizmo/README.md

     npm run install

-If no `install-to` path is provided, then the dizmo is build and will be available under `build/`, but it will not be copied to the installation path (since latter is not given).
+If no `install-to` path is provided, then the dizmo is build and will be available under `build/`, but it will not be copied to the installation path (since the latter is not given).

 * `settings`: Any entry provided here will be translated to an entry in `build/Info.plist`, which is the main control file defining the properties of a dizmo.
-Each entry key is converted to came-case, before being translated.
+Each entry key is converted to camel-case, before being translated.
 See the *build* section for further information on `Info.plist`.

 #### Defaults